Guide: A Simple Application

 Release Notes

-If your project has a top-level RELEASES/CHANGELOG file like "RELEASES.md", then cargo-dist will automatically try to use it as part of your Announcement (Github Release).
+If your project has a top-level RELEASES/CHANGELOG file like "RELEASES.md", then dist will automatically try to use it as part of your Announcement (Github Release).
 We use the parse-changelog library to try to find a heading for the version you're releasing, and if we do, we add it to the Github Release's text.
 We also use the heading as the title for the Github Release (rather than just the git tag).

 Roughly speaking, the library is looking for something like: